Mohamd-Abdelkreem/HTML-CSS-Projects/README.md

 2- You can view the live version of the Pinnacle project here: [Live Preview](https://pinnacle-mohamed-abdelkareem.netlify.app/).

+3- You can view the live version of the Omnifood project here: [Live Preview](https://omnifood-mohamed-abdelkareem.netlify.app/).

 ---

 Feel free to explore the code, clone the repo, and give feedback!